Zirochkaa/save-favourite-color/README.md

 - [ ] Add admin accounts:
   - [x] Add `is_admin` field to `users` table ~~or create completely different table for admins~~.
   - [x] All pages for admin user should look the same as the ones for regular user.
-  - [ ] Allow admin to add colors to `colors` table (add link to appropriate page to the upper right corner).
+  - [ ] Allow admin to add colors to `colors` table (link to appropriate page should be in admin panel).
-  - [ ] Allow admin to see a list of all users with their info (add link to appropriate page to the upper right corner).
+  - [ ] Allow admin to see a list of all users with their info (link to appropriate page should be in admin panel).
-  - [ ] Allow admin to deactivate users (add link to appropriate page to the upper right corner).
+  - [ ] Allow admin to deactivate users (link to appropriate page should be in admin panel).
 - [ ] Let users share link to their favourite color.
 This page should:
   - have the following text at the center oh the screen - "{color} is the favourite color of {username}.";
   - have a block with color filling;